-In the event or and evacuation to another location, Parents of students in the affected building will receive a phone call with detailed information.
+In the event of an evacuation to another location, Parents of students in the affected building will receive a phone call with detailed information.
 Evacuation locations are not made public in advance so as not to jeopardize the efficiency or safety of the plan.

-released to a parent or emergency contact designated for stude release.
-Photo identifica-
+Students may only be released to a pare emergency contact designated for student release Photo identifica tion is required.